MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/add-ri-widgets-to-custom-form.md

 To add the health score widget or who knows whom widget to your custom form, follow these steps:

 > [!IMPORTANT]
-> - You can add the widgets only to Unified Interface apps.
+> - Widgets are only supported in Unified Interface apps.
 > - You can't use the legacy form designer to add the widgets to a form.

 1. Sign in to the [Power Apps](https://make.powerapps.com/) portal.